Book your stay

 Over the years, the building housed a carpentry workshop, book-binding company, sewing workshop and six apartments.
 One family lived in the building for 88 years.

-The Artisan House was remodeled by us most recently in 2017 in order to accommodate Standard Studios, Family Studios and Junior Suites.
+The Artisan House was remodeled by us most recently in 2017 in order to accommodate Studios, Family Studios and Junior Suites.

 Printing press Front building